Egg3901/corpgame/PM2_GUIDE.md

-# PM2 Management Guide for Corporate Sim
+# PM2 Management Guide for Corporate Warfare

-This guide explains how to use PM2 to manage and restart your Corporate Sim application.
+This guide explains how to use PM2 to manage and restart your Corporate Warfare application.

 ## Prerequisites